IsraelRub/Trivia/README.md

-Absolutely, here is some text you can use for the readme in the parent git for this Python code:

 **Trivia Game**

 This Python code implements a trivia game that can be played by multiple players.
 Questions are loaded from a JSON file and can be categorized by difficulty.